CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Serverless video service](https://medium.com/@federicopanini/video-content-generated-solution-with-aws-lambda-ccb5d5d4629c#.3ktcgkdrx) - How to create a ready-to-use application where users can upload video contents.
 - [My opinion on Serverless](https://cloudonaut.io/my-opinion-on-serverless/) - Opinion from the guys at [Cloudonaut](cloudonaut.io) about the serverless movement.
 - [Save a file in S3](https://foobar123.com/serverless-save-a-file-in-s3-using-aws-lamdba-d3f087880dd2#.fh7u6fjej) - Post which shows how to save a file to S3 when using a serverless architecture.
-- [Smart persons guide to serverleess computing](http://www.techrepublic.com/article/serverless-computing-the-smart-persons-guide) - Guide which covers what serverless computing is and how it could reduce the complexity and cost of your cloud infrastructure.
+- [Smart persons guide to serverless computing](http://www.techrepublic.com/article/serverless-computing-the-smart-persons-guide) - Guide which covers what serverless computing is and how it could reduce the complexity and cost of your cloud infrastructure.
 - [Prod-To-Staging Data Pipeline](https://serverlesscode.com/post/lambda-rds-prod-staging-pipeline) - How to use Serverless to migrate data from production to staging using Yesterdaytabase.
 - [Keeping the Serverless Framework up to date](https://foobar123.com/keep-your-serverless-framework-up-to-date-b6af35d4cf77#.ef32fvad6) - Tutorial which shows you what to do to use the most recent version of the Serverless Framework.
 - [Serverless Architecture](https://briantroy.com/2016/10/11/series-part-1-serverless-architecture-a-practical-implementation-iot-device-data-collection-processing-and-user-interface) - Multi part blog post series about the serverless architecture (starts with a serverless IoT setup).